1.1.S.350 Statement reporter

 Late reporting for statement reporters

-If a recipient does not give their statement within 14 days of the due date their payment will be cancelled.
+If a recipient does not give their statement by the due date their payment may be cancelled.
 If special circumstances exist for the late reporting the recipient's payment may be restored (for further information see Notification & recipient obligations topic for the recipient's payment type).